On the Quantum Theory of Molecules: Rigour, Idealization, and Uncertainty: Rigour and Reduction in Quantum Chemistry

-More generally, in the context of discussions of `classical' and `semi-classical' assumptions our positive proposal is as follows.
-Firstly, models such as \textbf{BO} should be described as `quantum' models of molecules, since all aspects of the molecules are treated quantum mechanically.
+More generally, in the context of discussions of `classical' and `semi-classical' assumptions our positive proposal for precise scientific language use is as follows.
+Firstly, models such as \textbf{BO} should be described as `quantum' models of molecules, since all aspects of the molecules are treated quantum mechanically within the Hilbert space formalism.
+This is not withstanding the fact that \textbf{BO} can be understood as `mimicking' a semiclassical Schr\"odinger operator due to the functional analogy between the the nuclear kinetic energy term and a semiclassical Laplace operator \cite[p.19]{Jecko:2014}.
+Furthermore, on this proposed usage adiabaticity is neither necessary or sufficient for semi-classicality.
+Quantum models can be adiabatic and semi-classical models can be non-adiabatic.

 Secondly, one may legitimately deploy the term `semi-classical' in a broad sense to indicate an application of quantum theory in which, while the system is treated quantum mechanically, the model includes radiative fields that are not.
 In this sense, the original quantum theory of the atom, as well as the modern quantum-mechanical treatment, is `semi-classical' since the electromagnetic field through which the nucleus and the electrons interact is not quantized, cf. \citep{boucher:1988}.
 Similarly for most of quantum chemistry including \textbf{BO}.
 It would be moot to claim that chemistry does not reduce to quantum physics because the physics in question is semi-classical in this sense, because huge amounts of what is ordinarily called `quantum physics' is!
-(E.g., standard non-relativistic quantum-mechanics other than free particles, including most condensed matter physics.)
+(For example, standard non-relativistic quantum-mechanics other than free particles, including most condensed matter physics.)
 Such semi-classical physics is a kind of quantum physics.